jjcrofts77/Linear-Systems-MATH30451/intro.md

 This Jupyterbook provides the course notes for the third year module Linear Systems (MATH30451).

+# Course description

-These lecture notes are designed to accompany the third year course `Linear Systems'.
+These lecture notes are designed to accompany the third year course Linear Systems.
 This course will provide standard results and techniques fro solving systems of linear autonomous differential and difference equations, including Laplace transform and matrix methods.
 Based on this material an introduction to the ideas of mathematical control theory will be given, with emphasis on stability and feedback.